Marcus Valerius Messalla Corvinus: Family

 Corvinus was the son of a consul in 61 BC, Marcus Valerius Messalla Niger, and his wife, Palla.
 Some dispute his parentage and claim another descendant of Marcus Valerius Corvus to be his father.
 Valeria, one of his sisters, married Quintus Pedius, a maternal cousin to the Roman emperor Augustus.
 His great-grandnephew from this marriage was the deaf painter Quintus Pedius.
 Another sister, also named Valeria married Servius Sulpicius Rufus (a moneyer).

 Corvinus married twice.
 His first wife was Calpurnia, possibly the daughter of the Roman politician Marcus Calpurnius Bibulus.
 Corvinus had two children with Calpurnia: a daughter, Valeria Messalina, who married the Roman senator Titus Statilius Taurus, consul in AD 11; and a son called Marcus Valerius Messalla Messallinus, consul in 3 BC.
-His second son was Marcus Aurelius Cotta Maximus Messalinus, consul in AD 20, who is believed to have been born to a second unknown wife on the basis of a 23-year gap between the consulship of the elder son and the consulship of the second son.
+His second son was Marcus Aurelius Cotta Maximus Messalinus, consul in AD 20, who is believed to have been born to a second unknown wife on the basis of the 22-year gap between the consulship of the elder son and the consulship of the second son.
 The writings of the poet Ovid (Ex Ponto XVI.1-52) reveal that the second wife of Corvinus was a woman called Aurelia Cotta.
 Another fact supporting the theory that Aurelia Cotta was the mother of Marcus Aurelius Cotta Maximus Messalinus is that he was later adopted into the Aurelii Cottae.